IT3038C/IT3038C.github.io/docs/week-3.md

 Pipe operator "|" takes output from one command and passes it to the next.
 There is no limit to the number of pipe commands you can pass, but be careful.

 A command like the one below will start EVERY Windows service.
-Mostly, you wouldn’t want to do that.
+Mostly, you wouldn't want to do that.

 ```powershell
 Get-service | start-service